vloup/keycloak-wsfed/README.md

 URL** are the same as those described in the
 [Keycloak documentation for SAML clients](https://www.keycloak.org/docs/latest/server_admin/index.html#saml-clients).

+##### SAML Keys tab

+This tab is only available if the **Encrypt Assertions** setting was enabled in the Settings tab.
+As with the SAML client, it is possible to generate and export a keypair, or to import a certificate from a JKS file, PKSC12 file or a PEM certificate file.
+However, the imported certificate MUST be RSA, or there will be an error during runtime.

 ##### Mappers tab

 Mappers are generally handled in the same way as described as described in the